-To that end, the following Santa Monica parking tips will help guide you to a parking space close to your destination at a price you can live with can help.
+To that end, this guide you to a parking space close to your destination at a price you can live with can help.

 There are several options for Santa Monica Pier parking:

 City of Santa Monica beach lots are open for public parking from sunrise to sunset only.
 Fees vary by season and the location of the lot.
 Get the Comprehensive list of City of Santa Monica parking rates.

 Beach parking lots are open for public parking from sunrise to sunset only, except for Lot 1 North, which is open from 6 a.m. to midnight.
 Fees vary depending on the season and location of the lot.
 (Se the rates for beach parking lots above.)

 Parking for visitors to the Third Street Promenade, Santa Monica Place and the Civic Center is available at four city parking lots and 12 parking structures.
 Parking structures 1 through 9 and the Civic Center structure are open 24 hours a day, 7 days a week.
 (See the comprehensive fee schedule above for rate information.)

 Main Street Parking is available at four city parking lots, 24 hours a day, 7 days a week.
 The rate is $1.00 per hour.
 Sundays, the Farmer's Market takes place at the California Heritage Museum parking lot; 2612 Main Street, Santa Monica.

 Visitors are encouraged to park at Lot 5 south, located at 2600 Barnard Way, where parking is free until 1:30 p.m. with proof of purchase and a parking voucher from the Farmer's Market.

 Parking meters accept payment by both credit cards and coins.
 The city uses meter sensors to manage the limited supply of on-street parking that is always in high demand.
 The sensors allow the city's real-time parking map (see interactive parking map above) to show a driver where available on-street parking spaces are.